Hillary Clinton — The Movie: Upcoming Film Stars Addison Timlin As Young Hillary

-The 2016 presidential campaign may be history, with Hillary Clinton losing her bid to become the first woman president, but Clinton’s legend will live on in several new movies — including the upcoming independent film When I’m A Moth which recently completed production and was announced at the South by Southwest Festival over the weekend.
+The 2016 presidential campaign may be history, with Hillary Clinton losing her bid to become the first woman president, but Clinton’s legend will live on in several new movies.
+That includes the upcoming independent film When I’m a Moth, which recently completed production and was announced at the South by Southwest festival over the weekend.

 Clinton lost the election despite winning almost 3 million more votes than her opponent Donald Trump.
-But the upcoming movie, which currently has not set a release date, will not focus on the election — or for that matter, on Cliton’s political career at all.
+But the upcoming movie, which currently has no set a release date, will not focus on the election — or for that matter, on Clinton’s political career at all.

-Instead, When I’m A Moth depicts a little-known and largely undocumented summer-long period in the young Clinton’s life, at age 22 when she was still known simply as Hillary Rodham.
-In that summer of 1969, following her graduation from Wellesley College in Massachusetts, but prior to enrolling at Yale Law School — where in 1971 she would meet her future husband, and future president, Bill Clinton — Clinton traveled through Alaska.
+Instead, When I’m a Moth depicts a little-known and largely undocumented summer-long period in the young Clinton’s life, at age 22 when she was still known simply as Hillary Rodham.
+In the summer of 1969, following her graduation from Wellesley College in Massachusetts, but prior to enrolling at Yale Law School — where in 1971 she would meet her future husband, and future president, Bill Clinton — Clinton traveled through Alaska.

-Though little if any records beyond her own recounting of the experience exist, Clinton spent the summer not only traveling around Alaska, but working at a fish canning plant there, according to her web site.
+Although little if any records beyond her own recounting of the experience exist, Clinton spent the summer not only traveling around Alaska but working at a fish canning plant there, according to her website.

-“One of Hillary’s jobs was in a salmon cannery in a small fishing town,” the site says.
+“One of Hillary’s jobs was in a salmon cannery in a small fishing town,” the site explains.
 “There she was tasked with gutting fish.
 Dressed in a pair of thick knee-high boots, standing in bloody water, Hillary removed salmon guts using a spoon, as supervisors regularly yelled at her to speed up.”

 The young Hillary Rodham is portrayed in the film by 25-year-old American actress Addison Timlin.